PrincetonUniversity/ILAng-Doc/verification/example.md

   }
 ```

-The mapping of the memories in ILA and Verilog is very straightforward (below only shows the `state mapping` section).
+The mapping of the memories in ILA and Verilog is very straight-forward (below only shows the `state mapping` section).

 ```javascript
   "state mapping": {